-Muzik Faktry was originally named MP3 Factory because i had originally been focused largely on producing high quality MP3s until i learned more about what a scrambled mess the MP3 format is.
-As a result i began to focus on the lossless FLAC format which is far superior and much easier to work with.
+Muzik Faktry was formerly named MP3 Factory because i had originally been focused largely on producing high quality MP3s until i learned more about what a scrambled mess the MP3 format is.
+As a result i shifted my focus focus on the lossless formats which is far superior and much easier to work with.
 All of the tasks that Muzik Faktry performs are thus lossless, meaning there is no reduction in audio quality.

 Muzik Faktry is intended primarily for transcoding (converting) uncompressed tracks or albums to the FLAC format and/or performing various operations on them before adding them to your collection, including comprehensive integrity checking.
-So comprehensive in fact, that when i first ran my music collection through it before i moved to lossless, the bloody thing flagged every single file as 'junk'!
+So comprehensive in fact, that when i first ran my MP3 music collection through it before i moved to lossless, the bloody thing flagged every single file as "JUNK"!

 The script may not be a complete solution for processing your music since it offers only rudimentary tagging functions, nor is it a complete replacement for comprehensive audio analysis tools, however it has served my needs quite well without having to employ any additional tools.